firefly-iii/firefly-iii.org/requested-features.md

 ### Repeat budget amounts every month automatically
 Once you've set budgets for January, you would want to set them for February as well.
 And March, and April, etc. etc. Firefly does not support the automated creation of new budget amounts each week/month/year, and it will not support them.

 As it turns it's pretty complex to create these entries reliably and consistently.
-Then, there's the question of updating them, un-setting them, etc etc.
+It turns out this feature introduces more bugs than it solves problems.

 ### Improvements to the import-routine